dujm/lungfish/docs/blog_draft.md

 ## I. Problems in medical imaging detection
 * Domain specific

-* Gap in knowledge and service
+* Gaps in knowledge and service

 * Data sharing